 .
 Combas started to gain international recognition as the Figuration Libre movement grew.
 In 1983, he held a solo exhibition in New York at the Leo Castelli

 Although Combas was formally trained in art, he gained notoriety for his less sophisticated and more direct style of art.
 He is known for paintings such as Panique

 .
 These paintings were created with the idea of doodling in mind.
 However, Combas went a step beyond doodling and turned his ideas into full-scale art.
 Many of his paintings also include writing.
 Combas often uses street language in his paintings in an effort to help convey his message.
-Combas continues to produce artwork that draws off of popular culture.
-Many of his paintings feature references to famous people and cartoon characters.
+Combas continues to produce artwork that draws from popular culture.
+Many of his paintings reference famous people and cartoon characters.

 Combas has also started to incorporate autobiographical elements into his work.
 In 2012, an exhibition was held in Lyon, France, that featured over 300 of Combas's paintings.
 Certain pieces featured in the exhibition were made on site.